SquareGPS/navixy-api/docs/data-warehouse-api/guides/raw-data.md

 When requesting raw data, you must specify the exact period for which you need the data to ensure the platform can accurately process your request and return the necessary information.

-Similar to the [Backend API](../../backend-api/getting-started/introduction.md), you can specify the date and time in either the standard `YYYY-MM-DD HH:mm:ss` format with or without a time zone or in ISO 8601 format.
+Similar to the [User Interface API](../../backend-api/getting-started/introduction.md), you can specify the date and time in either the standard `YYYY-MM-DD HH:mm:ss` format with or without a time zone or in ISO 8601 format.

 The default format for Data Warehouse API requests is ISO 8601.

-The platform allows you to request raw data for any period within the [time frame limits](../../data-warehouse-api/getting-started.md#time-frames-limit).
+The platform allows you to request raw data for any period within the [time frame limits](../../data-warehouse-api/getting-started.md#time-frame-limits).

 All methods for specifying the date and time provided below are equally valid.
 Choose the one that is most convenient or best matches the format used in your integrations.